aspose-barcode/Aspose.BarCode-API-References/english/net/aspose.barcode.barcoderecognition/decodetype/dotcode/_index.md

 ---
 title: DecodeType.DotCode
 second_title: Aspose.BarCode for .NET API Reference
 description: DecodeType field.
-Specifies that the data should be decoded with DotCode blank specification
+Specifies that the data should be decoded with DotCode barcode specification
 type: docs
 weight: 280
 url: /net/aspose.barcode.barcoderecognition/decodetype/dotcode/
 ---
 ## DecodeType.DotCode field

-Specifies that the data should be decoded with **DotCode** blank specification
+Specifies that the data should be decoded with **DotCode** barcode specification

 ```csharp
 public static readonly SingleDecodeType DotCode;